Extreme vorticity events in turbulent Rayleigh-B\'enard convection from stereoscopic measurements and reservoir computing: Results

+where ${\bm \Omega}(n)$ is again the ground truth and $\hat{\bm \Omega}^{\rm out}(n)$ the RCM output.
+Here, $\xi=\{{\rm T, V, R}\}$.
+In the reconstruction phase, the seed and hyperparameter set is used that gave the lowest MSE together with a sufficiently low Kullback-Leibler divergence \cite{Goodfellow2016} which is a second measure that was taken and defined as

+where $p$ and $q$ are the PDFs obtained from ground truth and RCM output in the validation phase, respectively.
+Note that ${\rm KL}=0$ if $p=q$ for the PDFs.
+We run such a hyper-parameter tuning for all 6 convection data records.
+The best RCM for each Rayleigh number is then used for the reconstruction task.}

 Three different scenarios, namely learning the vorticity time series on $3\times 3$, $5\times 5$, and $7\times 7$ grid points around continually provided data points have been investigated.
+These three scenarios correspond to providing $11\%$, $3.5\%$ and $1.9\%$ of the total number of grid points, respectively.
 We have conducted this analysis for the smallest and one of the largest Rayleigh numbers of our data record, ${\rm Ra}=1.7\times 10^4$ and $2.9\times 10^5$.
 The results are summarized correspondingly in figures \ref{fig:rcm1} and \ref{fig:rcm2}.
-Panels (a) and (b) in each of both figures display the prediction of an example of a time series taken at a specific position in $A$.
+Panels (a) and (b) in each of both figures display the reconstruction of an example of a time series taken at a specific position in $A$.
 We see that in both cases the time dependence is approximated fairly well by the reservoir computing model.
 Both figures are obtained for a $5\times 5$ reconstruction scenario.
-Panel (b) magnifies the initial time steps $n$ of the prediction phase.
+Panel (b) magnifies the initial time steps $n$ of the reconstruction phase.
 Panels (c) and (d) of both figures display the PDFs that result for the normalized vorticity component from the RCM in comparison to the experimental test data.
 While the velocity derivative statistics for the smallest Rayleigh number is still very close to a Gaussian distribution, it has crossed over to the non-Gaussian intermittent regime for the higher Rayleigh number.
 This becomes visible by the extended tails that are also reproduced well by our machine learning algorithm.
 The PDFs in both panels are shown for two scenarios, $3\times 3$ and $7\times 7$, in each case.
-Note that the latter scenario implies that less input is provided for the machine learning algorithm during the prediction phase.
-Only each 48th grid point contains a partial observation.
-We can see again that the statistics in both cases is in fair agreement with the experimental results.
-The RCM with continually available sparse data is thus able to predict the statistical properties of a highly intermittent out-of-plane vorticity component.
+Note that the latter scenario implies that less information about the input is provided for the machine learning algorithm during the prediction phase.
+Only each 48$^{\rm th}$ grid point contains a partial observation.
+We can see again that the statistics in both cases are in fair agreement with the experimental results.
+The RCM with continually available sparse data is thus able to reconstruct the statistical properties of a highly intermittent out-of-plane vorticity component.